jacobwilliams/json-fortran/README.md

 _Please note_, if you wish to support usage of json-fortran with multiple Fortran compilers, please follow the CMake installation instructions below, as the homebrew installation is only intended to support a single Fortran compiler.
-Cheers! :beers:
+Cheers!

 [top](#json-fortran-)
 Building the library